LiaScript/Markdownify/README.md

   "title": "`table`",
   "indent": 3,
   "body": [
-    "Tables are defined by a head and a body, the orientation is optional", {
+    "Tables are defined by a head and a body, the alignment is optional", {
       "type": "table",
       "head": [